erf-model/ERF/Docs/sphinx_doc/MeshRefinement.rst

 Coupling Types
 --------------

-ERF supports one-way, two-way, and "mixed" coupling; this is a run-time input
+ERF supports one-way, two-way, and "mixed" coupling between levels; this is a run-time input

 ::